Are there any traits to indicate a highly effective CEO for your Phoenix- based company?

 Short-term profit maximization does not necessarily increase shareholder value.
 If a business sells sub-standard products to reduce costs and make a quick profit, it damages its reputation and therefore destroys competitive advantage in the future.
 The same holds for businesses that neglect research or investment in motivated and well-trained employees.
 Shareholders, analysts, and the media will usually find out about these issues and therefore reduce the price they are prepared to pay for shares of this business.
 Value is created by many of the elements already mentioned, such as people, integrity, uniqueness, and vision, and a CEO’s failure to culture these will reduce success and decrease stakeholder value.

 Managing for the future

-CEOs generate above-average returns on capital, something that comes about largely from strong margins based on controlled/efficient operating structure and strong revenue growth and efficient use of capital.
+CEOs generate above-average returns on capital, something that comes about largely from strong margins based on a controlled/efficient operating structure and strong revenue growth, and efficient use of capital.
 Often this means running a lean, efficient structure that is no bigger than it has to be and having a CEO who is willing to discard business that doesn’t make financial sense (despite the sensitivities to keep it).

 Thanks for reading.
 I hope you found the article interesting.
-I’d really welcome your feedback on this article or let me know if there is a new topic that you would like to discuss.
+I’d welcome your feedback on this article or let me know if there is a new topic that you would like to discuss.

 To Greater Success,